 Industrial graduate schools is a complementary programme from the Knowledge Foundation that enables the development of research-linked courses and postgraduate education in close collaboration between academic environments and companies.
 Through matching the knowledge in the academic environment with the competence needs of the business sector, employees can develop the competence companies need to retain and strengthen their renewal and their competitiveness.

-Linnaeus University will seek support for an industrial graduate school in the field of big data, a profiled research and competence area of the two hosting universities.
-[WHICH ONES?]
+Linnaeus University will seek support for an industrial graduate school in the field of big data, a profiled research and competence area of the university.

 What is big data?